AleksCallebat/gcp-terraform/Modules/readme.md

+## Terminology

+Deployer - This is the current identity used to run terraform

-## Prerequisites and how to run
+## Prerequisites - set up the deployer SA and Authenticate to it

+This Service Account (SA) will be used to authenticate to GCP.
+This SA can create and then impersonnate a more privileged account.

-1. <b>Have access to a Service Account</b> (Hereby nameded Deployer SA) with the following minimal permissions inside the project you are going to deploy it to :
+1. <b>Have access to a Service Account</b> (Hereby named Deployer SA) with the following minimal permissions inside the project you are going to deploy it to :
 - iam.roles.create
 - iam.roles.delete
 - iam.roles.get